y3owk1n/warp.nvim/README.md

 ## ✨ Intro

-`warp.nvim` provides a per-project list of important files, allowing you to quickly return to them later.
-Think of it as “buffer bookmarks,” scoped to your Git repo (or any project root).
+`warp.nvim` provides a per-project list of important files, allowing you to quickly return to them later. think of it as “buffer bookmarks,” scoped to your git repo (or any project root).

 It's inspired by [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon), but with a simpler goal: **do one thing well.** No terminals, no fancy workflows — just files you care about, saved per project.